fengtality/startup-taxes/edit/index.md

 I was the CEO and co-founder of [doxIQ](https://www.crunchbase.com/organization/doxiq#/entity), a document analytics startup [acquired](https://blog.gonitro.com/2015/10/nitro-acquires-doxiq-to-deepen-analytics-footprint/) by [Nitro](https://www.gonitro.com/).
 Both as a startup founder and as director of product at Nitro, I spent a lot of time and effort dealing with tax-related issues, ranging from filing corporate taxes, calculating R&D credits, and accounting for VAT reporting.

+As a PDF software company, Nitro sold a lot of software to accounting firms, so I have some experience with what tax, audit and support personnel at those firms do on a day-to-day basis.

 ## Why make this plan public?

-**Ideas are cheap; execution is what matters**: a lesson that I learned the hard way the first time around.

-Also, since the status quo alternatives are a fragmented set of non-technical CPA firms, I think the benefits of being public outweigh competitive risks.

-Another lesson was: **don't be shy about asking for help and feedback**.
-If you're a startup CEO/CFO who hates dealing with taxes or just have a tax-related question, ping me at mifeng[at]gmail.com.
+This is a little experiment in **radical transparency**.
+I believe that ideas are cheap relative to execution, while asking for help is an under-utilized power.
+Thus, the benefits of being public about an idea and soliciting feedback should outweigh the risks.

+What do you think?
+Any feedback is welcome, but I'm especially interested in speaking with startup founders and operations folk who need to deal with tax-related issues.

+You can email me at mifeng[at]gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/mifeng).